Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 Schumer shed some tears when he discussed Trump’s immigration ban earlier in 2017.

-But Schumer wasn’t crying earlier this month after Trump agreed to the Democrats’ short-term debt-limit increase and Hurricane Harvey aid.
+But Schumer wasn’t crying after Trump agreed to the Democrats’ short-term debt-limit increase and Hurricane Harvey aid.

 Sleepy Eyes